<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Dra.
 Lorea Bagazgoitia]]></dc:creator>

-<guid isPermaLink="false">https://dermatologia-bagazgoitia.com/?p=50758</guid>
+<guid isPermaLink="false">https://dermatologia-bagazgoitia.com/?p=51223</guid>

-<p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/02/atopic-dermatitis-and-antihistamine-pills-50758">Atopic dermatitis and antihistamine pills</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
+<p>The post <a href="https://dermatologia-bagazgoitia.com/en/2026/06/red-and-brown-spots-on-the-skin-pigmentary-and-purpuric-dermatoses-51223">Red and brown spots on the skin: pigmentary and purpuric dermatoses</a> first appeared on <a href="https://dermatologia-bagazgoitia.com">Dra.
 LOREA BAGAZGOITIA</a>.</p>]]></description>

 <ul class="wp-block-list">